appwriters-dev/appwriters-dev/src/lib/posts/2023-05-10-flappwrite-magic-auth.md

 ---
-title: Flutter ❤️ Appwrite Password Less Authentication
+title: Flutter Password Less Authentication with Appwrite Magic URL
-slug: flutter-appwrite-password-less-magic-url-authentication-setup
+slug: flutter-password-less-authentication-with-appwrite-magic-url
-date: 2023-04-14
+date: 2023-05-10
 excerpt: Let's learn a proper and easy way to setup magic URL authentication in Flutter using Appwrite.
 You don't need to host a website, you can handle the whole flow in the application itself.
 coverImage:
 coverWidth: